biomejs/biome/editors/vscode/README.md

-# Rome VS Code Extension
+# Biome VS Code Extension

-[Rome](https://biome.tools/) unifies your development stack by combining the functionality of separate tools.
+[Biome](https://biome.tools/) unifies your development stack by combining the functionality of separate tools.
 It uses a single configuration file, has fantastic performance, and works with any stack.
-This extension brings Rome to your editor so that you can:
+This extension brings Biome to your editor so that you can:

 - Format files *on save* or when issuing the *Format Document* command
 - See lints while you type and apply code fixes